-SPRING UNDERGRADUATE RESEARCH SYNPOSISSIPPI STATE UNIVERSITY
+SPRING UNDERGRADUATE RESEARCH SYMPOSIUM

-MISSISSIPPI STATE UNIVERSITY UNDERGRADUATE RESEARCH AND CREATIVE DISCOVERY COLVARD Student Union April 11-12, 2024
+MISSISSIPPI STATE UNIVERSITY TO UNDERGRADUATE RESEARCH AND CREATIVE DISCOVERY

+COLVARD STUDENT UNION APRIL 11-12, 2024

 CONTENTS

 Welcome & Sponsor Letters 1

 Symposium Schedule 13

 Arts & Humanities Oral Presentations Schedule 14

-Student Presenters .15
+Student Presenters 15

-Abstracts .22
+Abstracts 22

 Post a picture of your research on Instagram during the symposium with the hashtag #myMSUresearch and tag @shackoulshonors to enter a swag giveaway!
 The winner will be announced on Instagram by Wednesday, April 17th.

-MISSISSIPPI STATE UNIVERSITY UNDERGRADUATE RESEARCH AND CREATIVE DISCOVERY

-Welcome to the Undergraduate Research Symposium

-The Office of Undergraduate Research and Creative Discovery is pleased to host the Spring 2024 Undergraduate Research Symposium and to be a part of Mississippi State University's Research Week.
+Welcome to the Undergraduate Research Symposium The Office of Undergraduate Research and Creative Discovery is pleased to host the Spring 2024 Undergraduate Research Symposium and to be a part of Mississippi State University's Research Week.
 This symposium is a great way for undergraduate students to showcase their interest and dedication to research activities and for the MSU family to celebrate their engagement, curiosity, and hard work.
 Thank you for attending!
 We believe the support of undergraduate research and creative endeavors for all students to be part of our core mission as an institution of higher learning.
 Participating in undergraduate research and creative discovery is an exciting way for students to complement their academic studies, paving the way for future intellectual work and exploration.
 This event is not possible without the time, effort, and assistance of our dedicated faculty mentors.
 The student work presented here represents many hours of mentoring students in their research, planning, and analysis.
 Many faculty and graduate students have also volunteered their time and expertise to serve as evaluators or judges, so thank you to all of them!
 This event is an endeavor that relies on the support and sponsorship by many units.
 We thank each of them for their commitment to helping make the Spring Undergraduate Research Symposium an annual event.
 This includes: Shackouls Honors College, Office of Research and Economic Development, College of Arts & Sciences, Bagley College of Engineering, College of Agriculture and Life Sciences and Mississippi Agricultural and Forestry Experiment Station, College of Education, College of Forest Resources, Office of the Provost and Executive Vice President, Student Association, Honor Society of Phi Kappa Phi, and the Graduate School.
 We are pleased that thirteen Special Area Competitions are affiliated with the symposium in an effort to recognize excellence in scholarship and innovation.
 We are excited to partner with: Bagley College of Engineering; College of Agriculture and Life Sciences and Mississippi Agricultural and Forestry Experiment Station; College of Education; College of Forest Resources and Forest and Wildlife Research Center; Data Science Program; Department of Agricultural and Biological Engineering and Department of Comparative Biomedical Sciences; Department of Food Science, Nutrition, and Health Promotion; Department of Kinesiology; the Graduate School; Mississippi State Institute for the Humanities; Gulf Scholars Program, Theta Tau Professional Engineering Fraternity; and Mitchell Memorial Library.
 We are delighted that you have joined us today to peruse the accomplishments of our young researchers.
 We hope you learn much from the diversity of fascinating research activities underway at MSU.
 Enjoy!
 Anastasia D. Elder, Ph.D.
 Associate Dean, Shackouls Honors College Director, Office of Undergraduate Research & Creative Discovery

-AT MISSISSIPPI STATE, WE BELIEVE IN THE TRANSFORMATIVE POTENTIAL OF UNIVERSITY-BASED RESEARCH.

-WE ARE PROUD OF OUR UNDERGRADUATE RESEARCHERS AND THE INCREDIBLE ACCOMPLISHMENTS ON DISPLAY AT THIS SYMPOSIUM.

-YOUR RESEARCH MATTERS, AND WE CAN'T WAIT TO SEE WHERE IT TAKES YOU.

-HAIL STATE!
-DR. JULIE JORDAN VICE PRESIDENT FOR RESEARCH AND ECONOMIC DEVELOPMENT f

-TAKING CARE OF WHAT MATTERS
+AND ECONOMIC DEVELOPMENT TAKING CARE OF WHAT MATTERS